dc-js/dc.graph.js/web/docs/api-latest.md

 #### diagram.nodeRadius ⇒ <code>function</code> &#124; <code>Number</code> &#124; <code>[diagram](#dc_graph.diagram)</code>
 Set or get the function which will be used to retrieve the radius, in pixels, for each node.
-This determines the height of nodes, and the width, if `nodeFitLabel` is false.
+This determines the height of nodes,and if `nodeFitLabel` is false, the width too.

 **Kind**: instance property of <code>[diagram](#dc_graph.diagram)</code>